tearexJS/ICT2-project/README.md

 - `npm install` in the `ICT2-project/magick-app` folder
 - `npm run docker:dev-build`
 ### MagickShell
-To make the **MagickShell** work you have to run the following commands
+The program's dependencies are all included in the Pipfile.
+To make **MagickShell** work all you need to do are the following commands:
-- `pipenv install` in the `ICT2-project/magick-shell` folder The programs dependencies are all included in the Pipfile.
-Dependencies can be installed by running the command `pipenv shell` and then `pipenv install`.
+- `pipenv install` in the `ICT2-project/magick-shell` folder
 ## Project dependencies
 - Docker
 - docker-compose